GDSR - Applying, guidelines and resources

 This allows us to understand that your GDSR application may be subject to change and ensures transparency about any potential adjustments.

-Crucially, this only matters if the other grant(s) applies to the same cost base — i.e. the same expenses or eligibility period as your GDSR claim.
+Crucially, this requirement only applies where the other grant(s) relates to the same cost base — meaning the same expenses or the same eligibility period as your GDSR claim.
 The GDSR can only be claimed on eligible expenditure not already covered by another government grant, to avoid double dipping.

 Does a Registered Business need to advise NZ On Air if they receive other government grants if the grant is unrelated to the GDSR, such as the Māori